inducer/pyublas/doc/cpptypes.rst

         Observe that PyObject handles are implicitly convertible to :ctype:`numpy_array`, so that you can invoke the constructor simply by feeding it a ``boost::python::handle``.

+        If you use the empty constructor, the vector is in an invalid state until :cfunc:`numpy_vector_resize` is called.
+Calling any other member function will result in undefined behavior.

     .. cfunction:: size_type numpy_vector_ndim()